-In a direct-computation method we determine the analyte's concentration by solving the appropriate rate equation at one or two discrete times.
-The relationship between the analyte's concentration and the measured response is a function of the rate constant, which we determine in a separate experiment using a single external standard (see Example 13.1 or Example 13.2), or a calibration curve (see Example 13.3 or Example 13.4).
+In direct-computation methods we determine the analyte's concentration by solving the appropriate rate equation at one or two discrete times.
+The relationship between the analyte's concentration and the measured response is a function of the rate constant, which we determine in a separate experiment using a single external standard (see Example 13.1 or Example 13.2), or a calibration curve (see Example 13.4).